Vitamin C for preventing and treating tetanus

 Safety of vitamin C

-In the Jahan 1984 trial, no adverse effects related to the intravenous 1 g/day vitamin C administration were mentioned.
+In the Jahan 1984 report, no adverse effects related to the intravenous 1 g/day vitamin C administration were mentioned.

 Authors' conclusions